 2. Too many carbohydrates – consumption of high-carbohydrate foods will cause sugar overload inside the body.
 To get rid of excess sugar, the pancreas releases insulin to transport the sugar into your cells.
 Over time, your cells will become insensitive to insulin, and they will resist its actions.
 As a result, sugar, and insulin stay in your bloodstream.

 3. Too much sugar – habitual sugar consumption makes the pancreas work harder to produce insulin.
-And similar to eating too much carbs, your cells will eventually get tired taking in insulin, leading to resistance.We know sugar increases #insulin, but even by itself sugar is bad for you. – Ron RosedaleClick To Tweet
+And similar to eating too many carbs, your cells will eventually get tired of taking in insulin, leading to resistance.We know sugar increases #insulin, but even by itself sugar is bad for you. – Ron RosedaleClick To Tweet

 4. Lack of physical activity – this makes your muscles dormant and as mentioned, glucose is stored in your muscles.

 5. Overload of toxins – your food, water, the air you breathe, products you use in and around your homes, personal care products and the environment all have pollutants, chemicals and toxins.
 They bind with receptors in your cells and block them so they can’t respond to insulin.